By Billy Sharma, Direct Marketing Consultant and Author.

 Five years ago, I decided to do a little experiment.
 I randomly selected 15 big and small nonprofit organizations and sent each one of them a $20 donation.

 Eleven of the nonprofits acknowledged receipt of the donation of which 10 mailed me a cookie-cutter thank-you letter along with my donor receipt, which took between 10 to 20 days to arrive by mail.

 Only 1 nonprofit emailed me a thank you note instantly after they received my donation.
 They followed up with my tax receipt in the mail.
 That one charity is still on my yearly giving list.

 Here are tips on writing a great donation thank-you email, and a bunch of donation thank you letter email examples:

 Earthjustice, does a great job at keeping a personal tone throughout their emails like the one below.
 They address the donor by their first name and use simple and meaningful wording to strengthen the relationship between the donor and them.

-2. Link Donation to Your Accomplishments
+2. Link Donation to Impact

 Helping donors see and understand the impact of their donations is so important!
 Kids Now does a great job of using their thank-you email to show the direct impact of the donation by linking it to the accomplishments of the organization.